werf/werf/docs/_includes/cli/werf_host_cleanup.md

   * Remote git clones cache.
   * Git worktree cache.

-It is safe to run this command periodically by automated cleanup job.
+It is safe to run this command periodically by automated cleanup job in parallel with other werf commands such as build, deploy, stages and images cleanup.

 {{ header }} Syntax